- Search The Registry

 In 2004, Bass was elected to represent California's 47th Assembly district.
 She became the only Black woman serving in the state legislature at her inauguration.
 She was reelected in 2006 and 2008 before her term limit expired.
 In 2010, Congresswoman Diane Watson retired from Congress and encouraged Bass to run for her seat.
 Bass raised $932,281.19 and spent $768,918.65.
 Her 2010 campaign contributions came from diverse groups, with none donating more than 15% of her total campaign funds.
 Bass won the election with over 86% of the vote on November 2, 2010.

 In July 2020, Bass was discussed as a potential running mate for Democratic presidential candidate Joe Biden.
 In November 2020, Biden considered Bass for Secretary of Housing and Urban Development and Secretary of Health and Human Services.
-On September 27, 2021, Bass announced her candidacy for mayor of Los Angeles in the 2022 election.
-Her campaign addresses the causes of Los Angeles's homelessness problem and ends homeless encampments around elementary schools, public parks, and beaches.
-Former mayor Antonio Villaraigosa has endorsed Bass.
+On September 27, 2021, Bass announced her candidacy for mayor of Los Angeles in the 2022 election, which she won.
+Her campaign addressed the causes of Los Angeles's homelessness problem and ends homeless encampments around elementary schools, public parks, and beaches.
+Former mayor Antonio Villaraigosa endorsed, who now is the first woman mayor in Los Angeles’ history.